Retrofit Water Submeters & Engage Multifamily Residents

 Compliance & Regulations for Multifamily Submeter Retrofits

 In California, SB7 requires submetering in new multifamily buildings.
 In Texas, PUC rules enforce submeter billing accuracy.
-Colorado’s HB25-1090 expands conservation incentives.
-For HOA boards, retrofitting submeters ensures compliance, protects residents, and avoids penalties while aligning with state-level conservation mandates.
+Colorado’s HB25-1090 drives the elimination of hidden fees which can also help with conservation.
+For HOA boards, adopting a water submetering solution ensures compliance, helps reduce bloated common fees while putting residents in control of their usage and costs..

-👉 With Dune Labs’ clamp-on submeters, many of these challenges are reduced — installation happens externally without pipe cutting or water shutoffs, making retrofits smoother and far less disruptive for residents.
+👉 With Dune Labs’ clamp-on submeters, many of these challenges are reduced, installation is done without any pipe cutting or water shutoffs, making retrofits smoother and far less disruptive for managers, owners, and residents.

 Maintaining Smart Water Submeter Systems in Multifamily Retrofits

-- Routine Inspections: Check all meters regularly for accurate readings and early signs of wear, so small issues can be fixed before they become bigger problems.
-This ensures accuracy and maintains resident trust in billing fairness.
-With DuneLabs, much of this monitoring happens remotely through IoT dashboards, reducing the need for frequent manual checks.
+- Routine Inspections: Check all meters regularly for accurate readings and to catch small issues early so they can be addressed before becoming bigger problems.
+This ensures a successful, long-term solution that maintains resident trust in billing fairness.
+With smart solutions like DuneLabs, much of this monitoring happens remotely through AI, analytics and IoT dashboards that help reduce the need for manual checks.

 - Software Updates: Keep your submetering software up to date for the latest features, improved security, and reliable integration with property management tools.
-Integrated billing ensures that every update maintains compliance with local utility rate structures, streamlining the meter-to-invoice process.
+Smart and connected submetering solutions do this automatically to take the burden away from management and residents.

-- Performance Reviews: Review reports to identify trends, schedule preventive maintenance, and make informed decisions that optimise both cost savings and resident satisfaction.
+- Reporting and Performance Reviews: Seek regular reporting with actionable insights from your vendors to optimize both cost savings and resident satisfaction.
 Portfolio-level analytics allow managers to compare properties, track conservation goals, and demonstrate verified savings for ESG reporting.

 How Dune Labs Streamlines Multifamily Water Submeter Retrofits